grafana/agent/docs/sources/flow/concepts/clustering.md

 the lightweight [grafana/ckit][] framework.
 All running nodes are assumed to use the same configuration and have access to the same type of hardware and network resources such as PVCs and service discovery APIs.

+Clustering is built from the ground-up to be the de-facto answer to "how do I scale my Grafana Agent setup" in the agent's future.
+As an example, in comparison to a horizontally-scalable setup using [hashmod sharding][], clustering with target auto-distribution scales and provides resiliency at _half_ the cost in resources and without the need of changing configuration files for resharding.

 The behavior of a standalone, non-clustered agent is the same as if it was a 1-node cluster.